 Roast beef is considered as a staple food, side dish and even appetizer in many parts of the globe.
 It contains rich source of proteins, other essential nutrients as well as plays a key role in boosting energy levels and facilitating the smooth functioning of the human body.

 Wondering how many calories roast beef contains?
 Is roast beef healthy to consume?
 Does the consumption of roast beef bring harmful or negative side effects?
-Looking for some low-calorie and mouth-watering roast beef recipes?
 Well, you are certainly at the right place.
 Here are all the details you need to know about roast beef.

 NUTRITION FACTS OF ROAST BEEF